 Now, what do you do?
 Invest it.
 With inflation rising, it becomes necessary to not only save up money but also invest it.
 To reach your goals, you must invest.
 It’s the only way to improve your prospects.
 You are also saving and building wealth for the rainy days by making investments.
-That apart, making regular investments pushes you to set aside money on a regular basis, which helps you develop financial discipline over time.
+Apart, making regular investments pushes you to set aside money regularly, which helps you develop financial discipline over time.

-One way to go about it is goal-based wealth management and investing.
+One way to go about it is a goal-based wealth management and investing.

 - Goal-based investing involves defining your financial objectives, creating a timeline for each one, and investing frequently in order to achieve them.
 As a result, you effectively give all of your dreams and financial goals a chance.

 - Goal-based investment planning is different from traditional investing.
 In the former, an investor’s success is measured by how efficiently he or she achieves personal life goals rather than how well their investments perform in the market average over time.
 So you’re not competing with the market in this race, but you’re running it for yourself.

 - Ideally, you will have to calculate your monthly expenses and multiply it by at least 6.
 That’s the ideal amount of money you should be saving up for your emergency fund.
 You can do this by putting your money in fixed deposits and liquid funds, investing in SIPs, stocks and start-ups, depending on your risk appetite, investment objective, term of investment, and other factors.